 Best Book Award

 calendar years.
 Please send one copy of the book to each member of the award

-Deadline for nominations: April 15, 2019
+Deadline for nominations: April 15, 2021

 Best Dissertation Award